GriffinNye22/ShellSimulation/README.md

   > A recPacket was originally going to be used for this method, however, since the server uses a serPacket to receive any incoming messages, the val data member was declared before the record
   > field in the struct and recPacket does not contain a val field, the record field of the received message was being offset by 4 bytes, cutting off the month in the record string.
 Attempting
   > to switch the order of declaration within the intRecPacket struct fixed this issue, however, it caused the displayRecord option to become unusable, as the val field of the received message
-  > on the server side was being corrupted, due to intPacket'slack of a record field.
+  > on the server side was being corrupted, due to intPacket's lack of a record field.
 Therefore, the most effective solution was to utilize an intRecPacket and pass a val field value of -1.
 This
   > issue was not made apparent until now, as although recPackets were transmitted previously, they were transmitted by the server side to the client side, where the expected packet type is
   > passed to receiveMsg(), whereas in this instance, the server does not know what type of packet to expect.
   >